anton-kochev/ai-commit/README.md

 3. Review the suggested commit message and choose to:
    - Accept the message and commit
+   - Edit the message with your preferred editor and commit
    - Cancel the operation

 ## Configuration

 AI Commit primarily uses command-line arguments for configuration.
-However, it also caches certain settings like the model choice and API keys in a configuration file for future use.
+However, it also caches certain settings like the model choice and API keys in a configuration file (`~/.config/ai-commit/config.json`) for future use.

 - **Model**: Specify the model using the `-m` or `--model` flag.
 This choice is cached.
 - **API Key**: Provide your API key using the `-k` or `--api-key` flag in the format `<provider>=<key>`.
 This is also cached.
+- **Context**: Provide additional context using the `-c` or `--context` flag (e.g., issue numbers, descriptions).

 Supported Providers: